 It’s fall in Hawaii, and though it certainly doesn’t feel like fall or look like fall – the air is not cool and crisp, there are no leaves changing colors or falling off the trees – fall here means the lilikoi, or passion fruit, are ripening and ready to harvest.
 The lilikoi season will go from late summer all the way through January.
-If you have never tasted lilikoi, you are really missing out!
+If you have never tasted lilikoi, you are missing out!
 Lilikoi is both tart and sweet with a very strong, unique, and amazing flavor!
-It’s the perfect fruit to make wonderful tasting desserts, sorbets, and of course, lemonade!
+It’s the perfect fruit to make incredible tasting desserts, sorbets, and of course, lemonade!

 We have quite a few lilikoi vines growing in our backyard.
 The vines are covered with beautifully unique flowers during the late spring and early summer!
 And the more flowers we see, the more fruit we will have to harvest in the coming months.
-I freeze most of the juice we get from the lilikoi, so we enjoy the amazing flavor year-round – it really feels like we are spoiled sometimes!
+I freeze most of the juice we get from the lilikoi, so we enjoy the fantastic flavor year-round – it really feels like we are spoiled sometimes!
 If you want to read more on lilikoi, you can find the information here.

 For This Recipe: